Spiral to GEO Using an Optimal Finite Maneuver

 5. A node file contains the initial guess of the nodes of the optimal trajectory.
 Each node contains the time, position, velocity, mass, and thrust direction.

 In the previous analysis, you used the Finite Maneuver as the initial guess.
 This time you can use a node file as the initial guess.
-The node file is the same type of information you would have if you ran a finite maneuver first.
+The initial guess file is the same type of information you would have if you ran Finite Maneuver first.

 Creating a new satellite